Development of Duke Nukem Forever: Background

 Scott Miller was a lifelong gamer who released his text-based video games as shareware in the 1980s.
 By 1988, the shareware business was a $10 to $20 million a year market, but the distribution method had never been tried for video games.
 Miller found that gamers were not willing to pay for something they could get for free, so he came up with the idea of offering only the opening levels of his games; players could purchase the game to receive the rest.
 George Broussard, whom Miller met while he was in high school, joined Miller at his company, Apogee, which published and marketed games developed by other companies.
 While Miller was quiet, with a head for business, Broussard was an enthusiastic "creative impresario".
 Apogee (from which a new brand name was made in 1994, 3D Realms) grew from a small startup to a successful corporation.
 Among the games they published was id Software's Commander Keen in 1990 and Wolfenstein 3D in 1992.
 Commander Keen was met with great success and inspired the development of many sidescrollers for the DOS platform, including many developed by Apogee and using the same engine that powered the Keen games, and Wolfenstein was highly successful, popularizing 3D gaming and establishing the first-person shooter (FPS) genre.

 In 1994, Broussard began working on 3D Realms' own first-person shooter.
-Rather than the faceless marine of other games, players controlled as Duke Nukem, the protagonist of two 2D platform games from Apogee, Duke Nukem (1991) and Duke Nukem II (1992).
+Rather than the faceless marine of other games, players controlled Duke Nukem, the protagonist of two 2D platform games from Apogee, Duke Nukem (1991) and Duke Nukem II (1992).
 Broussard described Duke as a combination of the film stars John Wayne, Clint Eastwood and Arnold Schwarzenegger.
 After a year and a half of work, Duke Nukem 3D was released in January 1996.
 Aspects that appealed to players were environmental interaction and adult content, including blood and strippers.

 In the mid-1990s, 3D Realms began developing a new 2D Duke Nukem game.
 It featured pre-rendered graphics, achieved by rendering Duke Nukem 3D graphics as sprites, creating a style similar to the 1994 game Donkey Kong Country.
 According to the developer Aaron Hurd, Duke would fall in love with a Russian soldier named Eva; as this was the fourth Duke Nukem game, the developers chose the title Duke Nukem 4 Eva, which became Duke Nukem Forever.
 This game was canceled due to the rising popularity of 3D games and the title was used for the next 3D Duke Nukem project.'